Superyacht Crew Visa

 How much will a Superyacht Crew Visa application cost?

-A Temporary Activity (Superyacht Crew) Visa (subclass 408) application costs AU$280.
+A Temporary Activity (Superyacht Crew) Visa (subclass 408) has an application cost, latest pricing can be found here

 What do I do if I am not eligible for the Superyacht Crew Visa?